Police Raid Home Of Bergen County Man Accused Of Stabbing Author Salman Rushdie During Lecture

-Law enforcement agencies descended on a Fairview home the evening of Friday, Aug.
-12, amidst the investigation into a local 24-year-old resident accused of stabbing author Salman Rushdie while he gave a lecture in western New York that morning.
+Law enforcement agencies descended on the Fairview home of a 24-year-old borough resident accused of stabbing author Salman Rushdie while he gave a lecture in western New York Friday, Aug.
+12.

 Hadi Matar was taken into custody after storming the stage at the Chautauqua Institution and stabbing the 75-year-old author multiple times, State Police Troop Commander Major Eugene J. Staniszewski said in a news conference.